blabla1337/skf-flask/skf/markdown/knowledge_base/37-knowledge_base--Automated_spamming_via_feedback_scripts--.md

 ## Description:

-A hacker must not gain the possibility to abuse an applications email functionality by means of scripts which sends automated spamming mails.
+A hacker must not gain the ability to abuse an applications email functionality by means of scripts which sends automated spamming mails.

 ## Solution: